 Participants are placed in small groups of no more than four.
 Each teen is carefully selected to ensure the dynamic of the learning environment is successful for them all.

 Each activity has been custom created by experts in their fields to provide teens with confidence, create a sense of self worth, teach self-regulation, social and life skills.
 Most activities are supported by two qualified therapists and/or one therapist and an Independent Skills Support Worker.

-Participants are engaged in a weekly timetable of therapy based learning, including Art Therapy, Strength & Fitness, Mindfulness, Life skills and Confidence building.
-Additional timetabled activities include, Woodwork, Welding, Cooking, Agriculture, IT and Business Management.
+Participants are engaged in a weekly timetable of therapy-based learning, including Art Therapy, Strength & Fitness, Mindfulness, Life skills and Confidence building.
+Additional timetabled activities include, Community access, Woodwork, Welding, Cooking, Agriculture, IT and Business Management.

 Each day starts with mindfulness practices, including meditation, interacting with animals and working in the gardens.
-Throughout the day their Support Worker couriers them to their scheduled therapies and/or specialist appointments.
+Throughout the day their Support Worker couriers them to their scheduled therapies and/or specialist appointments (as required).

 NB: more employment experiences will become available as the program evolves.

-Once a week the teens engage with the community by having a stall at a local market, providing them with the opportunity to sell their creations from Art, Woodwork and any other therapies where they have created a salable product.
+Once a week the teens engage with the community at their market stall, located outside the local supermarket, providing them with the opportunity to sell their creations from Art, Woodwork and any other therapies where they have created a salable product.
 This will provide them the practicalities of running a small business.

 What W.I.L.L is not!